Eligibility for Financial Aid

 ||Eligibility for Need-Based Aid

 The result is your eligibility for need-based aid or demonstrated financial need.
-While this number represents the amount of aid you are eligible to receive based on your costs and your financial resources, the amount of aid that you will actually be awarded depends on the financial aid funds available in any given year.
-See How Financial Aid Is Awarded for more information about how the university distributes financial aid resources.
+While this number represents the amount of aid you are eligible to receive based on costs and your resources, the amount of aid that you will receive depends on aid funds available in any given year.
+See How Aid Is Awarded for more information about how the University distributes financial aid resources.

 (return to top of page)

-Students may seek scholarships from private sources, U-M schools and colleges, and other sources at any time.
-In accordance with federal regulations and university policies, however, scholarships from external sources (including U-M schools and colleges) must be counted as financial resources when we calculate a student’s eligibility for need-based aid.
+Students may seek scholarships from private groups, U-M schools and colleges and other sources at any time.
+Federal regulations and University policies call for scholarships from external sources to be counted as financial resources when calculating a student’s need-based aid eligibility.

-In most cases, the addition of these resources will improve your aid package.
-In general, if you receive outside aid (including scholarships from U-M schools and colleges), it will first be applied against any costs that have not been accounted for in your financial aid package (i.e., the gap, if one exists, between your cost of attendance and your expected family contribution plus the financial aid offered).
-Next, it will be used to reduce your loan or Work-Study award, thus reducing the funds you must borrow or earn by working.
-Only if all loan and Work-Study awards have been replaced by scholarships or other resources will the amount of your grant aid be reduced.
+In most cases, these resources will improve your aid package.
+In general, they are applied first against costs not been accounted for in your financial aid package (i.e., the gap, if one exists, between your cost of attendance and your expected family contribution plus the financial aid offered).
+Next, they are used to reduce loan or Work-Study, reducing how much you need to borrow or earn by working.
+Only after all loan and Work-Study awards are replaced will your grant award be reduced.

-- Some scholarships and awards administered by the Office of Financial Aid are awarded based on student need.
-If you receive one of these, you will receive a letter from OFA.
-Although this may reduce your Michigan Grant, your total aid award should either remain the same or may be higher.
+- Some scholarships and awards administered by the Office of Financial Aid are based on need.
+If you receive one of these, you will receive a letter from our office.
+Although this may reduce your University of Michigan Grant, your total aid award should remain the same or increase.
 Your total aid should not be reduced.

-- In addition, receiving either a Wade McCree or a Detroit Compact Scholarship will reduce your eligibility for the university-funded Michigan Tradition, Jean Fairfax and Michigan Experience scholarships as well as the Michigan Competitive Scholarship.
+- In addition, receiving a Wade McCree or a Detroit Compact Scholarship reduces your eligibility for the University-funded Jean Fairfax, Presidential, Tappan and Michigan Experience scholarships, as well as the Michigan Competitive Scholarship.